 The point of brushing your teeth is to remove food deposits that remain in the mouth following your meal.
 If you don’t remove them all, there’s a chance that your teeth could decay, particularly if you’ve consumed anything that contains sugar.
 When sugar reacts with the bacteria that can be found on the plaque on your teeth, acid is created.
 This acid attacks the protective enamel coating of your teeth and if it attacks it enough, it will create a hole known as a cavity, which can only be resolved by having a filling fitted.

 Gum disease is also a product of not brushing your teeth regularly enough, as this is when food deposits collect along the gumline.
 The consequences of gum disease are not just bleeding and swollen gums, but also potentially, heart disease, diabetes and strokes.
 These are the serious health conditions which are associated with gum disease that has been left untreated.
 In conclusion, the way to avoid unnecessary and painful dental conditions is through regular brushing, using the correct techniques.

 If you wear braces and you’re in any doubt about how you should be keeping your teeth clean, or you’d like to find out more about having braces fitted to correct your alignment problems, please give us a call to book a consultation.
-Our dentists here at the Heaton Mersey centre will be happy to show you effective brushing methods and explain the range of braces we offer.
+Our dentists here at the Heaton Mersey centre in Stockport, Manchester, will be happy to show you effective brushing methods and explain the range of braces we offer.